2024-2025 YMCA Center for Youth Voice Community Advisory Board

 3. At the Model United Nations Conference (April)

-4. A year-end Celebration (June)
+4. At a year-end celebration (June)

 Board members serve a term of three years and may serve up to two consecutive terms.
 The Board calendar begins in September and ends the following June.

 The CAB utilizes a projects-based approach rather than a committee structure.
-Each year, the Executive Director will propose between 3-5 projects (based on needs and the size of the board) focused on one of three areas:
+Each year, the CYV Executive Director will propose between 3-5 projects (based on needs and the size of the board) focused on one of three areas:

 • Improving the experience for program participants